irwanphan/agres-id-nextjs/backlog.md

 - [ok] FIx admin page padding and off-scroll caused by double height of container

 User Account Management Page
-- [] Add Join Date to User Account Management Page, show in Sidebar
+- [ok] Add Join Date to User Account Management Page, show in Sidebar
 - [ok] Change Address to Json with Address1 and Address2 on User Account Management Page

 Auth